← All posts

 # 404 (reachable, just no content at the root)

 This setup gives you the best of both worlds.
 Claude Code gets full autonomy to read files, write code, run tests, and install packages.
 But it can only talk to the domains you approve.
-The Squid proxy handles the filtering, Docker handles the isolation, and docker compose run handles spinning up ephemeral agents.
+Docker handles the filesystem isolation, Squid handles the network filtering, and docker compose run handles spinning up ephemeral agents.

 The whole thing is about 80 lines of configuration across four files.
-No custom tooling, no complex orchestration.
+No custom tooling, no complex orchestration — just stock Docker, Docker Compose, and a battle-tested proxy.